Dinny Delaney

-Denis "Dinny" Delaney (6 August 1841 – 29 November 1919) was a well-known blind Irish piper who lived most of his life in Ballinasloe.
+Denis "Dinny" Delaney (6 August 1841 – 28 November 1919) was a well-known blind Irish piper who lived most of his life in Ballinasloe.
 The Dinny Delaney Festival is celebrated annually in Ballinasloe in his honour.

 Delaney was born in Tulrush, in the County Roscommon part of Ballinasloe parish, but lived most of his life in Ballinasloe.

 Biography

 His parents died not long after he was born, leaving him and his sister orphaned.
 He caught smallpox at the age of 13, leaving him permanently blinded.
-He was taught to play uillean pipes when he was a teenager by a travelling musician named Mickey Willis.
+He was taught to play uilleann pipes when he was a teenager by a travelling musician named Mickey Willis.

-In 1897, he joined Uillean piping competitions, earning multiple prizes and becoming more well known.
+In 1897, he joined uilleann piping competitions, earning multiple prizes and becoming more well known.
 It was also around this time that his playing of songs on his pipes were recorded, many of these are still preserved and can be listened to today.

 In 1916 He was arrested after playing Repeal of the Union outside Mountbellew police station in the wake of the Easter Rising.
 Dinny's pipes were thrashed as he was arrested, leading to a nation-wide subscription to help pay to get the famous instrument repaired.
 The community endeavour quickly raised more than five times the sum necessary for the work and materials required and so the balance, after the pipe-maker was paid, was promptly awarded to Dinny himself as a mark of the respect and esteem with which he was held within the nation.

 He was described by O'Neill as "One of the few surviving, good, old-time players of the rollicking style ...
 Robust in build and ruddy of complexion, he is one of the central figures in its life, and in its celebrated fair."
 O'Neill went on to say: